Shangri-La: As generals made small talk and polite debate, both China and Trump loomed large - KESQ

 Asia is watching very closely for whether Trump will return to office in November and what impact that might have on the world’s most populous continent and a region already fraught with very real geopolitical fault lines.

-In a sign of clear discomfort with the news, a US lawmaker Michael McCaul, Chairman from the House Foreign Affairs Committee, abruptly cancelled filming a previously scheduled interview with CNN.

-His fellow Republican Senator Dan Sullivan also requested not to discuss Trump during a meeting with journalists, instead directing reporters to a press release.
+Republican Senator Dan Sullivan requested not to discuss Trump during a meeting with journalists, instead directing reporters to a press release.

 “This is a very sad day for American and the rule of law,” Sullivan’s statement said, calling the verdict a “gross abuse of our justice system.”

-Note: Correction: An earlier version of this article erroneously said Congressman Michael McCaul cancelled an interview with CNN.
-He did not.